StuyPulse/team694.github.io/about/ec/index.md

 ### Vice President of Marketing <small>{{ site.data.ec.vpom.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.vpom.photo %} <img src="{{ site.data.ec.vpom.photo }}" class="ec-photo" alt="Vice President of Marketing"> {% endif %}
-The Vice President of Marketing is considered the second-in-command for that department.
-The Vice President should have knowledge of what the Presidents are currently doing and should be able to direct the Marketing division in the event of the Marketing President's absence.
-She should have extensive knowledge of all awards submissions as well as some basic knowledge of each part of the robot.
+The Vice President of Marketing is the second­in­command for the marketing department.
+The VPoM should have knowledge of what the President of Marketing is currently doing and should be able to direct the marketing department in the event of the PoM’s absence.
+They should have extensive knowledge of all awards submissions as well as some basic knowledge of each part of the robot.
 </div>

 ### Vice President of Software Engineering <small>{{ site.data.ec.vpse.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.vpse.photo %} <img src="{{ site.data.ec.vpse.photo }}" class="ec-photo" alt="Vice President of Software Engineering"> {% endif %}
-The Vice President of Software Engineering is considered to be the second-in-command in developing robot code.
-The VPSE should have knowledge of what the PSE is currently doing and be able to direct the programmers in the event of the PSE's absence, as well as collaborate with the President of Engineering in managing the overall robot project.
+The Vice President of Software Engineering is the second­-in-­command for the software engineering department.
+The VPoSE should have knowledge of what the President of Software Engineering is currently doing and should be able to direct the software engineering department in the event of the PoSE’s absence, as well as collaborate with the President of Engineering in managing the overall robot project.
 </div>

 ### Director of Electronics <small>{{ site.data.ec.electronics.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.electronics.photo %} <img src="{{ site.data.ec.electronics.photo }}" class="ec-photo" alt="Director of Electronics"> {% endif %}
-The Director of Electronics is able to correctly wire the robot according to FIRST regulations.
-He collaborates with software and mechanical engineers to integrate an effective wire management system into the robot.
-They need to be knowledgeable enough to troubleshoot the robot.
+The Director of Electronics is to set up and manage the electronic systems on the robot to FIRST regulations.
+They should cooperate with both engineers and software engineers to ensure that the electronic systems are organised and able to be modified if needed.
+They are also responsible for the education of other members in the electronics sub­department.
 </div>

 ### Assistant Director of Electronics <small>{{ site.data.ec.adoe.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.adoe.photo %} <img src="{{ site.data.ec.adoe.photo }}" class="ec-photo" alt=“Assistant Director of Electronics"> {% endif %}
 The Assistant Director of Electronics must be familiar with all aspects of the electronic systems on the robot and be able to assume the jobs of Director of Electronics at any time.
-This Assistant Director should not be a graduating member.
 </div>

 ### Director of Lab Operations and Safety <small>{{ site.data.ec.lab-ops.name }}</small>